michaelpatrickpurcell/quatrefoil/README.md

 __Contact__: quatrefoil.game@gmail.com

 ## Overview
 Quatrefoil is a cooperative puzzle game for four players that can be played in 5-10 minutes.
-It is suitable for all ages, but is intended for players who are eight years old or older.
+It is intended for players who are at least eight years old.

 During the game, you will work together to solve a puzzle.
-Communication is limited, however, so you you will need to be creative and attentive to effectively coordinate your efforts.
+Communication is limited, so you will need to be creative and attentive to coordinate your efforts.

 You can end the game whenever you think that you have solved the puzzle.
-If you are right, then everyone wins.
-If not, then everyone loses.
+If you are right, everyone wins.
+If not, everyone loses.

 ## Components
   - __Tokens__ (5) -  one circular token in five colours: blue, green, purple, red, yellow.